TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 26/2 Chronicles 26.20.md

 ---

-And Azariah the chief priest, and all the priests, looked upon him, and, behold, he was leprous in his forehead, and they thrust him out quickly from thence; yea, himself hasted also to go out, because Jehovah had smitten him.
+Azariah the chief priest, and all the priests, looked on him, and behold, he was leprous in his forehead, and they thrust him out quickly from there; yes, himself hurried also to go out, because Yahweh had struck him.